-Problem: Due to development pressure within your town, real estate prices have become very high.
+Problem: Due to development pressure within View, real estate prices have become very high.
 Several farmers would like to sell their land for development, while others would like to develop a local dairy business.
 All dairy operations will result in some beef and veal sales, since most male cows will not be kept on a dairy farm and older animals need to be removed from milking.

 A. Allow the farmland to become zoned for homes.
 You will have to pay \$2000 to build roads and connect people to the town's water and electricity systems.
-You will earn \$1000 a year in property taxes in the following years.
-You will also
+You will earn \$1000 a year in property taxes each year.
+You will also make businesses very happy, since more people will be buying things in the town.
+However, there is opposition to this plan from some residents, who are afraid that View is becoming too populated.

-Ecosystem Services Consequence Who will this most affect?

-and Money Costs and

-Profit

--3 Air quality card Increased traffic and energy use put pollution in the

-air

--2 Water quality card People in these homes will use more water and

-create wastewater

--3 Biodiversity card The land will be used for people instead of other

-animals, plants or microbes

--3 Human health card More homes means more pollution from traffic and

-new buildings

-- \$1,000 Cost of new roads plus profit from taxes

-Residents who like this idea: 709
+Ecosystem Services and Money Costs and Profit Consequence Who will this most affect? -3 Air quality card Increased traffic and energy use put pollution in the air -2 Water quality card People in these homes will use more water and create wastewater -3 Biodiversity card The land will be used for people instead of other animals, plants or microbes -3 Human health card More homes means more pollution from traffic and new buildings - \$1,000 Cost of new roads plus profit from taxes Residents who like this idea: 70%